barrachi/qtarmsim/README.rst

 QtARMSim is a graphical frontend to the ARMSim ARM simulator.
-It provides an easy to use multiplatform ARM emulation environment that has been designed to be used on Computer Architecture Introductory courses.
+It provides an easy to use multiplatform ARM emulation environment that has been designed to be used on Computer Architecture introductory courses.

 It is based on a previous work of Gloria Edo Piñana, who developed